industrial-edge/opc-ua-application-getting-started/docs/Installation.md

 In your IEM open the OPC UA Connector and launch the configurator.

-This configurator done centraly at IEM
+This configurator done centrally at IEM

 Add a data source: